mfcsorg/mfcs-python/README.md

 ## Example Installation

 To run the example code, you need to install additional dependencies.
-The examples are located in the `examples` directory, and each example has its specific dependency requirements:
+The examples are located in the `examples` directory:

 ```bash
 cd examples